cronkitedata/dataj/content/syllabus.md

 * Data replication project: 200 points (2/20, 3/4, 3/20)
 * Final story memo : 250 points (3/27, 4/11, 4/17, 4/24)
 * Mini-projects: 150 points (1/21, 4/9, 5/2)

+**Numeracy quiz**: You will must show that you can compute the most common numbers used in news such as fractions, percent changes and averages.
+Details are in the Canvas module with your Cronkite Integrity Pledge.
+This is required within the first month of the class.
+{.alert .alert-info .opacity-75}

 ### Daily work (300)